greuters/tagtrail/README.rst

   all tags (validated against a database of member ids) and thus generates one CSV per product with confidence of all tags = 1

-* tagtrail_send generates a bill for each member, listing the quantity and price of each product they tagged and the total price. it then sends this bill along with a template email to all members.

 * tagtrail_account
+  - generates a CSV per member, listing the quantity and price of each product they tagged

   - generates transaction CSVs which can be imported by GnuCash, containing two transactions per member (total price of products (net), proft margin on top of this price)

-  - generates an inventory CSV with accounted for and left quantity per product
+  - generates product statistics: how many units of each product should be left, how many were sold during this accounting, ... ?

   - prepares for the next accounting period.
 ProductSheets that are physically removed have to be selected by the user, the CSVs of all remaining products